-A particularly well-studied form of social play in human juveniles is rough-and-tumble play.
-As with forms of rough-and-tumble play displayed by other animals, children will initiate bouts of vigorous but also restrained hitting, pushing, and wrestling, with larger children selfhandicapping to maintain a playful interaction.
+Another form of social play in human juveniles is rough-and-tumble play.
+As with forms of rough-and-tumble play displayed by other animals, children will initiate bouts of vigorous but also restrained hitting, pushing, and wrestling, with larger children self-handicapping to maintain a playful interaction.
 Many studies have demonstrated the gendered nature of this sort of play: boys are far more likely than girls to engage in rough-and-tumble play.
-While many have suggested that these differences emerge from sex differences in hormonal expression, it is very difficult to separate out the effects of cultural expectations on the relative prevalence of rough-and-tumble play in girls and boys.
+While many have suggested that these differences emerge from sex differences in hormonal expression, it is very difficult to separate out the effects of cultural expectations on the relative prevalence of rough-andtumble play in girls and boys.
 Future work is needed to assess how gender expectations and biological sex interact developmentally to produce rough-and-tumble play.